-In §2, we give precise definitions of certain equivalence relations among the fibers of proper smooth maps, which will play essential roles in this paper.
+In Chap.
+1, we give precise definitions of certain equivalence relations among the fibers of proper smooth maps, which will play essential roles in this book.

-In §3, in order to clarify our idea, we classify the fibers of proper Morse functions on surfaces.
-The result itself should be folklore; however, we give a rather detailed argument, since similar arguments will be used in subsequent sections.
+In Chap.
+2, in order to clarify our idea, we classify the fibers of proper Morse functions on surfaces.
+The result itself should be folklore; however, we give a rather detailed argument, since similar arguments will be used in subsequent chapters.

-In §4, we classify the fibers of proper C^{∞} stable maps of orientable 4-manifolds into 3-manifolds up to right-left equivalence.
-Our strategy is to use a combinatorial argument, for obtaining all possible 1-dimensional complexes, together with a classification up to right equivalence of certain multi-germs due to [8, 52].
+In Chap.
+3, we classify the fibers of proper C^{∞} stable maps of orientable 4manifolds into 3-manifolds up to right-left equivalence.
+Our strategy is to use a combinatorial argument, for obtaining all possible 1-dimensional complexes, together with a classification up to right equivalence of certain multi-germs due to [11, 61].
 After the classification, we will see that the equivalence up to diffeomorphism and that up to right-left equivalence are almost equivalent to each other in our case.
 Furthermore, as another consequence of the classification, we will see that two fibers of such stable maps are C^0 right-left equivalent if and only of they are C^{∞} right-left equivalent.
-This is an analogy of Damon's result [7] for C^{∞} stable map germs in nice dimensions.
+This is an analogy of Damon's result [10] for C^{∞} stable map germs in nice dimensions.
 Furthermore, we give similar results for proper C^{∞} stable maps of (not necessarily orientable) 3-manifolds into surfaces and for proper C^{∞} stable Morse functions on surfaces.
 For Morse functions on surfaces, we prove the following very important result: for two proper C^{∞} stable Morse functions on surfaces, they are C^0 equivalent if and only if they are C^{∞} equivalent.

-In §5, we investigate the stratification of the target 3-manifold of a C^{∞} stable map of a closed orientable 4-manifold as mentioned above and obtain certain relations among the numbers (modulo two) of certain singular fibers.
+In Chap.
+4, we investigate the stratification of the target 3-manifold of a C^{∞} stable map of a closed orientable 4-manifold as mentioned above and obtain certain relations among the numbers (modulo two) of certain singular fibers.

-In §6, we combine the result of §5 with the result of Fukuda [11] and the author [39] about the Euler characteristics to obtain a congruence modulo two between the Euler characteristic of the source 4-manifold and the number of singular fibers as depicted in Fig. 1.
+In Chap.
+5, we combine the results obtained in Chap.
+4 with the following two results.
+One is a result of Fukuda [14] and the author [45] about the Euler characteristics of the source manifold and the singular point set, and the other is Szűcs' formula [55] on the number of triple points of a generic surface in 3-space (see also [36, 37]).
+As a result, we obtain a congruence modulo two between the Euler characteristic of the source 4-manifold and the number of singular fibers as depicted in Fig. 0.1.